-I have to say it WAS very peaceful!
+I have to say it was very peaceful!
 Instead of rushing to get three kids ready, and driving to a relative’s house, then having small talk with family, while trying to comfort my children- just staying home and reading the Quran with my children quietly playing in the comfort of our own home was a relief!

 I’m not saying to avoid Iftar’s, but I’am saying don’t feel pressured to go to every one- especially if you have small children, and your fast opens around their bedtime.
-Plus, seeing my family during Eid was extra special because I hadn’t seen them at all for a month.
+Plus, seeing my relatives during Eid was extra special because I hadn’t seen them at all for a month.
 Alhumdulillah, I plan to do the same for this Ramadan!

 With all of that said above, here are some of my tips for having a peaceful Ramadan with young children who are too young to know what Ramadan even is:

+I hope that this posts helps anyone reading it!
 May Allah Subhanahu Wa Ta‘ala make Ramadan easy for all parents!